 - Glacier glasses: Extra dark tint for bright days.
 Most normal sunglass lenses are inadequate for skiing, but fine for hanging around camp in.

-- Avalanche Safety Kit: Beacon, Shovel and Probe.
+- Avalanche Safety Kit: Transceiver, Shovel and Probe.

 - Personal Locator Beacon: 1 per group that will be skiing together. i.e. If the group splits up to ski different zones, each group should have a PLB.